DataStax-Academy/zdm-scenario-katapod/step9.md

 SELECT * FROM my_application_ks.user_status WHERE user='eva' limit 3;
 ```

-_You are almost at the end of this migration journey.
+_🗒️ You are almost at the end of this migration journey.
 The only missing step
 is to ... abandon the proxy altogether, writing directly to Target.
 Keep reading to do just that._